jacques-lauzeral/odp/docs/Store-Layer-API.md

 ## New Features Added

 **Baseline Support**:
-- `ODPBaselineStore` with atomic baseline creation capturing all latest OR/OC versions
+- `BaselineStore` with atomic baseline creation capturing all latest OR/OC versions
 - Baseline-aware read operations across all versioned entity stores
 - Optional `baselineId` parameter for historical context in all `findById` and `findAll` operations
 - Direct HAS_ITEMS relationships eliminating intermediate baseline item nodes